-Even to this day, KOL Foods remains the most transparent kosher meat company: we tell your meat’s true story.
+Since it's inception, KOL Foods has championed the belief that transparency and honesty aren't just industry ideals - they are necessities for a healthy society.
+To this day, KOL Foods remains the most transparent kosher meat company: we tell your meat’s true story.
 We value people and planet.
-Our goal is to provide you with honest, healthy, humane, sustainable and delicious kosher meat.
+Our goal is to provide you with honest, healthy, humane, regenerative and delicious kosher meat.
 Our food connects people to tradition, to the land, to a sustainable future, and to good health for friends and family.

 We are eager to serve your family so you, too, can feel good about the meat you eat.

-Today KOL Foods ships to the entire continental United States and produces the only domestic, 100% grass-fed, kosher beef and the only organic-fed, pastured, kosher chicken and duck in the United States.
-Each and every day, we strive to be the most transparent kosher meat company on the planet.
-That way, you don't have to choose between eating according to your values and keeping kosher.
+Today KOL Foods ships to the entire continental United States and is proud to produce the only regenerative, 100% grass-fed, kosher beef and the only heritage kosher chicken in the United States - so you don't have to choose between eating according to your values and keeping kosher.

 Our mission is simple: Honest & healthy.
 Sustainable & Humane.
 Deliciously mouthwatering.
 We help balance modern & traditional values by producing glatt kosher meat that is environmentally and ethically sound.